 Kiss up kick down is super common in China.
-It is kissing up to your superiors and kicking your staff.
+(We also recruit in the US) It is kissing up to your superiors and kicking your staff.
 Common does not mean it should be acceptable.
 Excellent leaders know when they have been kissed up to and how to check to see if that person is kicking down.
 It is critical to keep those people out.
 Their example is contagious and leads to a toxic company.
 Inc. has an article up on killing this disease called 4 Ways to Kill a Corporate Cancer that is quite insightful and worth a read.

 Kiss Up Kick Down in China